Vancouver to Calgary Road-Trip Itinerary – All you Need to Know and More!

 A Vancouver to Calgary road-trip through the Canadian Rockies has to be on your bucket-list.
 The scenery from Vancouver to Calgary is breathtakingly beautiful with the soaring peaks of the Rockies meeting the turquoise blue lakes and then giving way to the rolling prairies.

 Our 7 day Vancouver to Calgary route looked something like this.
-You can obviously follow a similar route if you’re doing the reverse Calgary to Vancouver road trip.
+You can obviously follow a similar route if you’re doing the reverse Calgary to Vancouver road trip, or if you’re strapped for time there are also plenty of weekend break destinations from Vancouver too – including the fabulous Victoria, capital of BC.

 Things to do before your road trip